ashoks773/Bacterial_growth_rates/README.md

 # Bacterial_growth_rates
-Computational pipeline to calculate bacterial growth rates from metagenomic samples
+Computational pipeline to calculate bacterial growth rates from metagenomic samples.
-By: Ashok K. Sharma
+By: Ashok K. Sharma; June 18th, 2021;

 Any questions about this pipeline please mail to *ashoks773@gmail.com*